CygenceTech/content-ops-starter/content/pages/about.md

       - type: FeaturedItem
         title: Prepare
         subtitle: Numbers Done
-        text: "IT emergencies happen every day.
-From the small inconveniences of old\n and failing hardware to large problems caused by natural disasters, \nfire damage, and electricity outages.
-Our proactive approach to IT \nmanagement mitigates the risk of an unexpected failure.
-But, should the \nworst happen, we provide 24/7 support to ensure you are never \nwithout\_service.\n"
+        text: "AI emergencies happen every day.
+From the small inconveniences of old\nand failing hardware to large problems caused by natural disasters,\nfire damage, and electricity outages.
+Our proactive approach to AI\nmanagement mitigates the risk of an unexpected failure.
+But, should the\nworst happen, we provide 24/7 support to ensure you are never\nwithout\_service.\n"
         image:
           type: ImageBlock
           url: /images/p1-dark-1-removebg-preview.png